dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Return a Sorted Array Without Changing the Original Array
+# Split a String into an Array Using the split Method

-A side effect of the sort method is that it changes the order of the elements in the original array.
-In other words, it mutates the array in place.
-One way to avoid this is to first concatenate an empty array to the one being sorted (remember that slice and concat return a new array), then run the sort method.
+The split method splits a string into an array of strings.
+It takes an argument for the delimiter, which can be a character to use to break up the string or a regular expression.
+For example, if the delimiter is a space, you get an array of words, and if the delimiter is an empty string, you get an array of each character in the string.

+Here are two examples that split one string by spaces, then another by digits using a regular expression:

+const str = "Hello World";
+const bySpace = str.split(" ");

+const otherString = "How9are7you2today";
+const byDigits = otherString.split(/\d/);

+bySpace would have the value ["Hello", "World"] and byDigits would have the value ["How", "are", "you", "today"].

+Since strings are immutable, the split method makes it easier to work with them.

-Use the sort method in the nonMutatingSort function to sort the elements of an array in ascending order.
-The function should return a new array, and not mutate the globalArray variable.
+Use the split method inside the splitify function to split str into an array of words.
+The function should return the array.
+Note that the words are not always separated by spaces, and the array should not contain punctuation.

 ## Tests

-Waiting: Your code should use the sort method.
+Your code should use the split method.
-Waiting: The globalArray variable should not change.
+Waiting: splitify("Hello World,I-am code") should return ["Hello", "World", "I", "am", "code"].
-Waiting: nonMutatingSort(globalArray) should return [2, 3, 5, 6, 9].
+Waiting: splitify("Earth-is-our home") should return ["Earth", "is", "our", "home"].
-Waiting: nonMutatingSort(globalArray) should not be hard coded.
-Waiting: The function should return a new array, not the array passed to it.
-Waiting: nonMutatingSort([1, 30, 4, 21, 100000]) should return [1, 4, 21, 30, 100000].
-Waiting: nonMutatingSort([140000, 104, 99]) should return [99, 104, 140000].
+Waiting: splitify("This.is.a-sentence") should return ["This", "is", "a", "sentence"].